 The Department of Health and Human Services (HHS) Health Literacy Workgroup is comprised of all operating and most staff divisions under HHS, and has met regularly since 2003.
-ODPHP founded, hosts, and supports the efforts of the Health Literacy Workgroup, currently run by the Agency for Healthcare Research and Quality (AHRQ) and the National Institutes of Health (NIH).
+ODPHP founded, hosts, and supports the efforts of the Health Literacy Workgroup and currently runs the Workgroup in coordination with the Agency for Healthcare Research and Quality (AHRQ).

 The workgroup collaborates to ensure that improving health literacy remains a priority for HHS.
 The workgroup strives to:

 - Create understandable and actionable health information

 - Support and facilitate engaged and activated health consumers

 - Refresh the health literacy science base on a regular basis

 In collaboration with constituents throughout the United States, the workgroup developed the National Action Plan to Improve Health Literacy in 2010.